ndarci/fungal-dsRNA-design-process/README.md

 This is ideal for us, because 250bp is a useful length - both for imaging on electrophoresis gels, and for pulling a high yield from RNA synthesis kits.

-You can check out another interesting piece of the NCBI BLAST results by clicking `Distance tree of results`.
+You can explore another interesting piece of the NCBI BLAST results by clicking `Distance tree of results`.
 This tool generates a distance tree based on the pairwise alignments to the query sequence.

 Note that this is not necessarily a robust phylogenetic tree, only a clustering of sequences based on the ~1400bp query we input to BLAST.